Outwood Academy Danum: Sixth form

+Historic Performance

 Danum Sixth Form is located on Armthorpe Road and has approximately 450 students.
 The sixth form only accepts students with certain academic requirements; these are 6 GCSEs at grade C or above, including Maths and English.

 In 2005, Danum Sixth Form achieved the highest point score per A Level than any other sixth form in Doncaster.
 Also, over 80% of leavers in 2005 continued their studies to pursue degree courses; these included Oxford and Cambridge.

 In 2016, the sixth form's A Level results remained above the Doncaster average, with a progress score of +0.18 and an average grade of C.

+Present Day

+The sixth form provision at the school is shared with Outwood Academy Adwick to provide a larger number of courses for students.
+The provision as of May 2024 has 126 students.

 Sport

-The school won the English School's basketball championship in 2006, beating Shenfield School 76-65 in the National Final, which was played in the Hemel Hempstead sports centre.
+The school won the English School's basketball championship in 2006, beating Shenfield School 76–65 in the National Final, which was played in the Hemel Hempstead sports centre.

 Present day

-In 2022, it was announced that school bosses were trying to sell the 'Technical College Campus' (off Leger Way), both building and grounds, which had not been used for more than five years.
+As of January 2022, Amanda Crane has taken over the role principal of Outwood Academy Danum replacing the former Principal Jayne Gaunt.
+Amanda Crane came from a previous post at Wickersley School and Sports College in Rotherham.
+In the same year, it was announced that the school were trying to sell the 'Technical College Campus' (off Leger Way), both building and grounds, which had not been used for more than five years.
 The site is physically detached from the rest of the school.

-As of January 2021, Amanda Crane has taken over the role principal of Outwood Academy Danum replacing the former-Principal Jane Gaunt.

-In March 2023, a number of pupils have protested against the latest school policies which left toilet facilities locked behind a shutter during lesson time.
-This was received with heavy criticism from pupils, parents and the general public and has appeared in local news.
+In March 2023, a number of pupils protested against a school policy which left toilet facilities locked behind a shutter during lesson time.
+The shutters were also received with heavy criticism from parents and the general public and has appeared in local news.

+The academy was inspected by Ofsted in 2024 and the overall effectiveness of the academy was found to be Good.